 My intuition tells me that The Fantauzzo’s design and essence will retain their appeal over time, whilst some of its rivals, with a more gimmicky approach to netting guests, will lose their shine in years to come.
 Overall, the hotel presents an impeccable package that is hard to look past: well-appointed rooms, a killer location, a rooftop pool, quality service, and a spot on the booking sheet for around $300 should have your attention.
 Art Series have given the hotel a real identity and purpose that offerings by the big hotel chains appear to be missing – it has a bit of a soul.

-The Fantauzzo is a prime option for a Brissie weekender or a business overnighter and I’d strongly recommend giving it run.
-Head over to Art Series Hotels to book your stay.
+The Fantauzzo Hotel is a prime option for a Brissie weekender or a business overnighter and I’d strongly recommend giving it run.